 - In portraits set the pose.
-Then watch those EYES and capture the soul.
+Then watch those EYES to capture the soul.

 - Exposure is simple as 2+2, doubles & halves.
 Understand the STOP (more).

-- Harsh sun is usually a problem.
+- When harsh sun is a problem.
 Wait for the light, or find that golden shade.

-- Think about the shadows; without shadow, we don’t see the light. (video).
+- Think about the shadows; without shadow, we don’t see light. (video).

-- You can’t fake great light!
-Use that sunrise/sunset hour whenever you can.
+- You can’t fake it!
+Use that sunrise/sunset magic hour whenever you can.

 - Flat light is usually boring.
-Look for light ratios and 3 dimensional light.
+Look for ratios and 3 dimensional light.

 - Study history.
-Photography has 150+ years of history to make you better.
+Photography has 150+ years of it to make you a better artist.

 - Getting it right in camera is always easier than fixing it in post.

-- Just stop… Slow down, refine, simplify and visualize your scene (video)
+- Just stop… Slow down, refine, simplify and visualize (video).